SINTEF-9012/Proto2TypeScript/README.md

 ### Requirements

 It is a Node.js project.
 The sourcecode is written in TypeScript, but the JavaScript output is present in the repository.

-You need Bash if you want to run the tests.
+If you want  to run the tests, you need bash, mocha and typescript.

 ### Acknowledgements